OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

 This document details how to create an expanding card effect using only CSS.
-No JavaScript is required!
-This effect utilizes CSS transitions and transforms to create a smooth and visually appealing animation when a card is hovered over.
-We'll be using plain CSS3 for this example, making it highly compatible across browsers.
+This effect involves a card that expands to reveal more content when hovered over.
+We'll use CSS transitions and transforms for a smooth animation.
+No JavaScript is required.

-## Description of the Styling
+**Description of the Styling:**

-The card starts in a compact state.
-Upon hovering, it smoothly expands horizontally, revealing more content.
-This is achieved using CSS transitions on `transform: scaleX()` and `box-shadow`.
-A subtle box shadow is added to enhance the three-dimensional effect.
-The expansion is confined to the horizontal axis to maintain a clean and focused animation.
+The card utilizes a simple structure: a container div holding an image and a content section.
+The key is applying CSS transitions to `transform` and `box-shadow` properties to create the expanding effect and a subtle shadow change on hover.
+We'll style the card initially to be compact, then use the `:hover` pseudo-class to trigger the expansion.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>